Oldman10000/happy_dogs_home/README.md

 #### Strategy Trade-off table

-Below I have created a trade-off table which directly addresses user stories above as well as further features which may not be viable now, but could be useful in future.
+Below I have created a trade-off table that directly addresses user stories above as well as further features which may not be viable now, but could be useful in the future.

 Opportunity/Problem | Importance | Viability
 --------------------|------------|-----------